 BSc Zoology (University of Manchester)

-Project Title: Livelihood options of deep-sea, shark fishing communities in South West Sri Lanka and India and implications for distant-water MPA management
+Project Title: Livelihood options of shark fishing communities in Sri Lanka and India and implications for large-scale, remote marine protected area management

 Supervisors: Dr Ana Nuno (University of Exeter), Dr Tom Letessier (ZSL), Dr Annette Broderick (University of Exeter)